icons8/lunacy-docs/docs/components.md

 For this:

-1. Find and select the override in the **Objects** panel or select it on the canvas.
+1. Find and select the override in the Layer List or select it on the canvas.
 2. Apply the new style from the Inspector or from the **Styles** tab as shown in the demo below.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/components-nestedoverrideph.png" height="auto"><source src="/public/components-stylesoverride.mp4" type="video/mp4"></video>